Taking care of your back since 1998

 -

-- Herniated or bulging discs – If the soft discs that cushion your spine shift out of place or tear, they may press directly on surrounding nerves.
-A chiropractor for slipped disc provides targeted care to relieve this pressure, reduce inflammation, and support the disc’s natural healing.
+- Herniated or bulging discs – If the soft discs that cushion your spine shift out of place or become irritated, they may place pressure on nearby nerves.
+A chiropractor for slipped disc can assess whether disc-related irritation may be contributing to your symptoms and recommend suitable care.

 - Poor posture – Slouching at a desk, looking down at a phone, or sitting for prolonged periods can strain the spine and compress nerves.